Photographs

 Our Jewel in the crown, hidden away up in the woods. a peaceful place away from the heavy industry.
 It must have seemed like a sanctuary for the people back in the days of the mines.
 It was opened in 1912

-It was and still is the home of Treharris Bowls club and on the sloping fields at the top of the park, many a rugby or soccer match has taken place over the years.
+It was the home of Treharris Bowls club but now to they have left and on the sloping fields at the top of the park, many a rugby or soccer match has taken place over the years.

 Entrance to Park